 Sorenson provides leadership for Minnesota's, nation's child welfare system

-As director of the Child Safety and Permanency Division for the Minnesota Department of Human Services, Jamie Sorenson provides leadership to the state’s child welfare system.
-He oversees child abuse and neglect prevention and early intervention, child protection, foster care, adoption, adolescent services, Indian child welfare, research and evaluation, and training and quality assurance programs.
-Sorenson is responsible for outlining and maintaining a vision for the division’s future.
+As director of the Child Safety and Permanency Division for the Department of Human Services, Jamie Sorenson provides leadership to the state’s child welfare system.
+He oversees child safety and prevention; family support and placement services; adoption; Minnesota Child Welfare Training Academy; American Indian child welfare; child welfare research, evaluation, data and continuous quality improvement; and legislative and policy coordination.
+Sorenson is responsible for leading and implementing a vision for the division’s future.

 Sorenson has 24 years of professional child welfare experience.
-He has served as regional director at the AIDS Resource Center of Wisconsin, family and children’s services manager for Eau Claire County Human Services in Wisconsin, and child protective services trainer at the University of Wisconsin-River Falls, before joining the department.
-He earned both his Bachelor of Science in Vocational Rehabilitation and his Master of Science in Vocational Rehabilitation Counseling from the University of Wisconsin-Stout.
-He has completed course work for a doctorate of Public Administration at Hamline University, St. Paul.
+Before joining the department, he had served as regional director at the AIDS Resource Center of Wisconsin, Family and Children’s Services manager for Eau Claire County Human Services in Wisconsin, and Child Protective Services trainer at the University of Wisconsin-River Falls.
+He is currently in the process of completing his Ph.D. in Management and Public Service at Hamline University, St. Paul.